DUNE-DAQ/iomanager/docs/README.md

 ## Updating existing code to use IOManager

 Please see [this page](Updating.md) for information about updating your code to use IOManager.
-Also, if you are interested in using dynamic connection names, look at [](Using-dynamic-connection-names.md)
+Also, if you are interested in using dynamic connection names, look at [this page](Using-dynamic-connection-names.md)

 ## APIs used by IOManager